-The Business Core Curriculum begins with BA 101 First Year Business Experience that introduces all business majors to the business world and begins building cross-functional expertise through student team competition in a business simulation that emulates the real business environment and provides experience managing each function of a business.
-This course builds competencies in effective teamwork skills, oral and written presentation skills, negotiations, creativity, interpersonal behavior and a myriad of other valuable skills.
+The Business Core Curriculum begins with BA 101 First Year Business Experience a course that introduces all business majors to the business world and begins building crossfunctional expertise through student team competition in a business simulation that emulates the real business environment and provides experience managing each function of a business.
+This course builds competencies in effective teamwork, oral and written presentations, negotiations, creativity, interpersonal behavior and a myriad of other valuable skills.

-In the second year, students may choose a Sophomore Learning Community that connects an introductory course in a business concentration (accounting, finance, international business, management, or marketing) with an Arts and Science course in the sophomore-level Learning Community.
+In the second year, students may choose a Sophomore Learning Community that connects an introductory course in a business concentration with an Arts and Science course in the sophomore-level Learning Community.
 This unique approach expands the student's level of interdisciplinary understanding and creates a platform to accelerate learning in the student's major discipline.
-Such Learning Communities may pair accounting with statistics/epidemiology, finance with economics, organizational behavior with psychology, and marketing with communication.
+Such Learning Communities may pair international business with international politics, finance with economics, organizational behavior with psychology, and marketing with communication.
 The Learning Community seminar may include a complex teambuilding assignment, as well as a course project, to create a new product, process, or service for a consumer marketplace accompanied by a business plan.
-The intent is to develop creativity, extensive team building capabilities, strong interdisciplinary knowledge, and provide multiple opportunities for basic skill enhancement in communications, analytics, logic, interpersonal interaction, etc. The interdisciplinary learning theme carries throughout the student's major course plan and will be enhanced by pursuing a minor in an allied liberal arts or sciences discipline, e.g., Accounting major with a Mathematics minor, Finance major and Economics minor, International Business major with an Irish Studies minor, Management major with a Psychology minor, Marketing major with a Communication minor to name a few majorminor pairings.
+The intent is to develop creativity, extensive team-building capabilities, strong interdisciplinary knowledge, and to provide multiple opportunities for basic skill enhancement in communications, analytics, logic, interpersonal interaction, etc. The interdisciplinary learning theme carries throughout the student's major course plan and will be enhanced by pursuing a minor in an allied liberal arts discipline, e.g., Accounting major with a Computer Science minor, Finance major and Economics minor, International Business major with an Irish Studies minor, Management major with a Psychology minor, or Marketing major with a Communication minor, to name a few major-minor pairings.
 Student learning can be further enhanced by gaining internship experience in an organization in Boston, New York, Washington, D.C., or at a variety of international locations such as London, Dublin, or Rome.